Skip to navigation

 Masks of Ganesh and Kathkali dancers on display in Jewtown

 Kerala is a real melting pot, and the coastal city of Kochi is a perfect example of the cultural mishmash of India's southwestern corner.
-On the way to Kochi I spotted plenty of Christian churches and political flags smothered in hammers and sickles (Kerala was the first state in the world to freely elect a communist government and still has communist rulers), and in Kochi things were even more blatant; 20 per cent of Kerala is Christian, but you could be forgiven for thinking it's a much higher proportion.
+On the way to Kochi I spotted plenty of Christian churches, which is unusual for India, and I also spotted lots of political flags smothered in hammers and sickles; Kerala was the first state in the world to freely elect a communist government, and it still has communist rulers.
+In Kochi itself things are even more blatant; 20 per cent of Kerala is Christian, but you could be forgiven for thinking it's a much higher proportion.

 The streets of Jewtown